 See our guide to Joshua Tree to help you plan your trip.

 One of the best things to do near the Salton Sea or to base out of is Palm Springs.
-Around a 90 minute drive to attractions like Salvation Mountain, you can easily make yourself a nice Southern California road trip by adding Palm Springs to the trip.
+Around a 90 minute drive to attractions like Salvation Mountain, you can easily make yourself a nice Southern California road trip by adding a Palm Springs getaway to the trip.

 Palm Springs feels straight out of the 1950s and 1960s with its retro architecture and history with frequent celebrity visits from Marilyn Monroe, to Dean Martin, Frank Sinatra, Elvis Presley, and Sonny and Cher to name a few.